NationalAssociationOfRealtors/block_r_provisioner/README.md

 Here is the sequence of operations neeeded to install a network:

+- `reset_nodes.sh` ensures there are no artifacts remaining on any of the nodes.
 - `provision.sh` prepares each node using configuration information from the `blockr-config.yaml` and `confitx.yaml` files in the templates directory.
 Creates blocks and transactions required fro the `blockr` channel.
 - `start_nodes.sh` starts peer and orderer daemons on each node of the system.
 - `create_channel.sh` performs three operations on the peer of each node: